ollijarviniemi/ollij.fi/AI.md

 **Q:** "Do AIs have goals?"

-Preliminary note: I have noticed that people have very different reactions to the word "goal" in the context of AI: some are very ready to use the abstraction "goal", while others are almost allergic to the word.
+*Preliminary note.* I have noticed that people have very different reactions to the word "goal" in the context of AI: some are very ready to use the abstraction "goal", while others are almost allergic to the word.
 This section is written with the latter people in mind.
 I will thus try to explain the problems associated with AI without relying on the concept of goals, but instead addressing the issues in a relatively mechanistic way.

 Let's decompose the question.
 It is not clear what exactly the question asks: defining “goals” is difficult.
-On the other hand, the question is about something sensible: the statements "people have goals" and "cars don't have goals" tell us something.
+On the other hand, the question is about something sensible: the statements "people have goals" and "cars don't have goals" clearly have some content.
 They create *expectations* about how people or cars *behave* and what happens *inside* of them.
 Similarly, with the question "do AIs have goals?" we are trying to map out what we expect AIs to do and what happens inside of them.

 I am focusing here mostly on behavior, as the inner workings of existing language models are poorly understood.
 It should still be understood that behavior is not separate from internal mechanisms, as internal mechanisms are, of course, what cause behavior.[^23]